 The Sheraton Downtown Brooklyn is located on Duffield street, close to public transportation and shopping.
 You can easily be in midtown Manhattan in 2-3 train stops.
 I am aware of the neighborhood change since graduating college 6 years ago (my school is literally 5 blocks away), so my initial thought was it’s in “regular Downtown Brooklyn”.
 My oh my, how gentrification has changed Downtown Brooklyn.
-From the time I stepped in the Sheraton Brooklyn’s hotel lobby, I knew it was official.
-The staircase going to the conference rooms alone were beautiful.
+From the time I stepped into the Sheraton Brooklyn hotel lobby, I knew it was official.
+The staircase going to the conference rooms alone was beautiful.
 Another bonus is it’s celebrity-driven.
 While waiting to check-in, I bumped into Trinidadian soca artist Kees Dieffenthaller from Kes the Band.
-If I didn’t have to be in the wedding, I probably would’ve been at his fete.
+If I didn’t have to be at the wedding, I probably would’ve been at his fete.

 Rooms at the Sheraton Downtown Brooklyn

 I was able to get a double room for the night to share with another bridesmaid.
 I swear I had the best sleep ever on that bed.
 Our room included a desk and chair as well as a sound dock/radio to play music from an iPod or iPhone.
 The bathroom was complete with a full shower/tub combo with included toiletries and blow dryer.
 We loved the mirror as it came in handy when washing and styling our hair for the big day.
 We didn’t get to use many amenities because we stayed for the night, but the Sheraton Brooklyn does come with a fitness center, a restaurant, rooftop bar/lounge, valet parking, a business center, and Starbucks.

 Wedding Prep in the Sheraton Brooklyn Bridal Suite